Tiffany VanDeHay, from Riverside Kayak Connection in Wyandotte, started kayaking in the Detroit River after coming here from a small town.

 But, being overwhelmed is kind of the point.

 As Mary Bohling says: “When you get the large freighters that come up beside you, you can’t even describe the feeling of ‘oh my goodness,’ there’s this huge freighter, a thousand foot-long ship, and you’re in this small fifteen-foot boat.”

 Petrella echoes this statement.
 “You see things very differently when you’re in a little boat on the water,” she says, adding that when they transitioned from doing bus tours of downriver industrial sites to kayak tours, their tour guide was very lost at first, “because it just looks very different when you’re at the water’s edge.”

-Part of this difference seems to come from the shear wildness of the city when approached by water.
+Part of this difference seems to come from the sheer wildness of the city when approached by water.
 Trees and bushes often hug the water, obscuring structures and making places seem strange.
 Belle Isle will soon be added to this cabinet of water-born natural wonders.
-In many ways this island feels like a piece of the river.
+In many ways, this island feels like a piece of the river.